-Russian forces cause alarm on Ukraine, amid Belarus violence
+Russian forces menace Ukraine, amid Belarus violence

 Winter is here

-Meanwhile, temperatures also fell below zero on the Belarus-Poland border this weekend, where thousands of people, including women and children, were at risk.
+Temperatures likewise fell below zero on the Belarus-Poland border this weekend, where thousands of people, including women and children, remained at risk.

-EU foreign ministers meeting in Brussels on Monday are expected to blacklist Belarusian officials and entities for "trafficking" them from the Middle East and forcing them to attack Europe's borders.
+EU foreign ministers, meeting in Brussels on Monday, were expected to blacklist Belarusian officials and entities for "trafficking" them there from the Middle East and forcing them to attack Europe's borders.

-Turkish Airlines said it would stop selling tickets to Belarus under threat of future EU sanctions, but was still flying there on Sunday.
+Turkish Airlines said it would stop selling tickets to Belarus under threat of future EU sanctions, but was still flying to Minsk on Sunday.

-Syria's Cham Wings cancelled flights, Russia's Aeroflot denied flying in migrants, and Belarusian carrier Belavia said it would stop services to Damascus.
+Syria's Cham Wings cancelled flights, Russia's Aeroflot denied flying in migrants, and Belarusian carrier Belavia said it would stop services from Damascus.